 - Thinly peeled rind from 4 large lemons

-- Using vegetable peeler or paring knife, peel rind.
+- Using a vegetable peeler or paring knife, peel rind.

 - Place rind in Mason jar.
-Heat oil for 2-minutes in microwave and pour over rind.
+Heat oil for 2-minutes in the microwave and pour over rind.
 Allow to cool.
-Seal jar and refrigerate for 1-week.
+Seal the jar and refrigerate for 1-week.

-One week later: Strain oil and discard rind.
+One week later: Strain the oil and discard rind.

-Transfer to desired bottle and store in refrigerator for 1-2 months.
-Bring to room temperature before using.
+Transfer to the desired bottle and store it in the refrigerator for 1-2 months.
+Bring to room temperature before using it.